Law Enforcement Pre-Academy

 - 1 unassisted pull up

-may register online on myHancock.
+apply online, and then register for LE 310 Intro to Law Enforcement Academy on myHancock.
 When registering online, you will be required to pay in full all college registration

 fees or you will be dropped for non-payment.